MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-howitworks.md

 #### Mobile app and SSPR

-When using a mobile app as a method for password reset, like Microsoft Authenticator, the following considerations apply if an organization has not [migrated to the centralized Authentication methods policy](how-to-authentication-methods-manage.md):
+When using a mobile app as a method for password reset, like Microsoft Authenticator, the following considerations apply if an organization hasn't [migrated to the centralized Authentication methods policy](how-to-authentication-methods-manage.md):

 * When administrators require one method be used to reset a password, verification code is the only option available.
 * When administrators require two methods be used to reset a password, users are able to use notification **OR** verification code in addition to any other enabled methods.